mantidproject/mantid/docs/source/release/v3.9.0/diffraction.rst

 --------------------
 :ref:`algm-FindUBUsingLatticeParameters` will now return an oriented lattice even when the number of peaks used is very low.
 :ref:`algm-FindUBUsingLatticeParameters` has a new option to fix lattice parameters.
 This will find an orientation, but without optimisation between indexed HKLs and q vectors.
+:ref:`algm-CreateGroupingWorkspace` has a new option to create one group of 4 columns of SNAP detectors and another with the remaining 2 columns.
+This grouping is used frequently in their reduction.

 Engineering Diffraction
 -----------------------